stelzinga/MF/MGT_80.Tools.md

 and similar for each Change Goal.
 ________________________________________
 ## Operating Model Definition (Framework)
-An Operating Model, *Operational Model* or *OM* lays out the various aspects that make up an Activity or Venture across the Profile Tree.
-This section focuses on Venture but could as easily be used for an Activity within the Venture.
+An Operating Model, *Operational Model* or *OM* lays out the various aspects that make up a Venture across the Profile Tree.
+Although this section focuses on a Venture it could as easily be used for an Activity within the Venture.

-The purpose of this section is to give a clear understanding of the OM through the 6W Framework:
+The purpose of this section is to give explain the OM through the 6W Framework i.e.:

-What is it the Venture does (Activities), Why the Venture does it (Revenue generation, Cost and Risk avoidance), How the Venture achieves it (Routines, Projects and deployment of Assets), Who does it (Staff, Suppliers), When do they do it (timing of Routines, Projects), and Where is it done (locations).
+What is it the Venture does (Activities), Why the Venture does it (Revenue generation whilst minimising Cost and Risk), How the Venture achieves it (Routines, Projects and deployment of Assets), Who does it (Staff, Suppliers), When do they do it (timing of Routines, Projects), and Where is it done (locations).
 In addition, the Operating Model also explains the Management of the Venture.

 The OM is relevant to a broad range of users: the Manager of the Venture, direct support functions of the Manager like a Chief Operating Officer or Chief of Staff, Suppliers, Business Functions, Clients and other Stakeholders from the Environment like Regulators.

 The OM is explained through the Expanded Profile Tree, with a list of aspects to consider for each Item.
 The list is indicative, i.e., it is possible to omit aspects if deemed relevant.
 The order in which they appear is also flexible.